foxsae/The-One-True-Lisp-Style-Guide/README.md

 # The One True Lisp Style Guide
 ##### (aka The lowest Common Lisp denominator)

+## Purpose: To create a subset of style recommendations for Common Lisp based upon the points of agreement found in other style guides.

-### Despite the "tongue in cheek" title this is not actually a serious attempt to create yet another Lisp programming style guide, rather it is an attempt to find agreement among a number of different Lisp style guides and then reduce them to one line injunctions, purely for my own interests.
+### Note: Despite the "tongue in cheek" title this is not actually a serious attempt to create yet another Lisp programming style guide, rather it is an attempt to find agreement among a number of different Lisp style guides and then reduce them to one line injunctions, purely for my own interests.
 However, if this itself does turn into a generally accepted simplified Lisp style guide then I will try not to be too disappointed with that result.

 ![I honestly didn't think you could even USE emoji in variable names.
 Or that there were so many different crying ones.](https://imgs.xkcd.com/comics/code_quality.png)